back button

 4. Free meals rank #1 among all benefits employees would use most often

-When shown a full list of benefits and asked which they'd actually use most often, employees ranked their preferences clearly:
+Employees were shown a full list of benefits and asked which they'd use most often.
+Free meals came out on top by a wide margin:

 Sharebite x Wakefield Research